wp-plugins/facebook-login-afo/readme.txt

 = For any kind of problem =

-1. Please email me avi.megladon@gmail.com.
-My site is http://avifoujdar.wordpress.com/contact/
+1. Please email me at demoforafo@gmail.com for any queries or Contact me here http://aviplugins.com/contact.php
-2. Or you can write comments directly to my plugins page.
-Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

 == Screenshots ==